FusionAuth developer image

 if (response.status === 200) {

-// assuming successful response as defined here:
+// a successful response as defined in the Groups API

 var jsonResponse = JSON.parse(response.body);